 - Ph.D. in Human Development and Social Policy, Northwestern University

-- Claudia Persico is multidisciplinary policy scholar whose research focuses on environmental policy, inequality, health and education policy.
-Her research on school finance reform has recently been featured in the Quarterly Journal of Economics (“The Effects of School Spending on Educational and Economic Outcomes: Evidence From School Finance Reforms” with C. Kirabo Jackson and Rucker C. Johnson).
+- Claudia Persico is an applied policy scholar whose research focuses on environmental policy, inequality, health and education policy using causal inference methods.
+Her research has recently been featured in the Quarterly Journal of Economics and the Journal of Human Resources.
 Her current work examines the social and biological mechanisms underlying the relationships between poverty, the environment, and children’s cognitive development and health.
+In particular, she has studied how school funding affects long term outcomes, how school segregation impacts racial disproportionalities in special education, and how childhood exposure to pollution affects academic outcomes.
+Her research has been covered by the New York Times, the Washington Post, NPR, the Atlantic, and many other major media outlets.
 She was formerly an Assistant Professor at the University of Wisconsin-Madison.

 - Jackson, C.K., Johnson R.C., and Persico, C. “The Effects of School Spending on Educational and Economic Outcomes: Evidence From School Finance Reforms,” Quarterly Journal of Economics, 2016. link